meckeys/actions/README.md

-# deployer
+# actions

-Collection of common scripts and workflows used to deploy tracker and rma
+Collection of common GitHub Action workflows and shell scripts used to deploy tracker and rma